Post thumbnail

 Edit on Github | Updated: 9th October 2022

 Have you ever wondered how emulators work?
-This post aims to go through the technical details for how most open source and commercial emulators work.
+This post aims to explain the technical details of how most open source and commercial emulators function.

 Introduction to Emulators